Last updated: 2026-08-12

 • Ignore whitespace in view/routine definitions — suppresses formatting-only differences in stored procedure, function, and view bodies.
 Greyed out when Format SQL during comparison is on (which already collapses whitespace and keyword-case drift).

-• Ignore These Properties When Comparing — a checklist of table-level and column-level properties that can be suppressed from the diff.
-The list is filtered to your engine, so a PostgreSQL comparison only shows PostgreSQL-relevant properties (tablespace, UNLOGGED, INHERITS parents, …) and never SQL Server's memoryOptimized or SQLite's WITHOUT ROWID.
+• Properties to compare — a checklist of table-level and column-level properties.
+Checked means compared: untick a property to drop it out of the diff, tick it again to bring it back.
+The list is filtered to your engine, so a PostgreSQL comparison only shows PostgreSQL-relevant properties (tablespace, fillfactor, UNLOGGED, INHERITS parents, generated-column expressions, …) and never SQL Server's memoryOptimized or SQLite's WITHOUT ROWID.

 Recently Compared

-The setup dialog remembers the source and target databases you've compared previously.
-Pick the most recent comparison from the Recently compared section at the bottom of the dialog to pre-fill source, target, and mode in one click.
+The setup dialog remembers the source, target, and full option set of comparisons you've run previously.
+Pick the most recent comparison from the Recently compared section near the top of the dialog to restore everything — source, target, mode, and every Advanced option — in one click.

 • The most recent comparison is shown directly.
 Earlier comparisons collapse behind a Show N earlier comparisons toggle.